-From: Mike Colgrove, Executive Director Subject: Measure Cost-Effectiveness Exceptions
+Date:December 8, 2017To:Board of DirectorsFrom:Mike Colgrove, Executive DirectorSubject:Measure Cost-Effectiveness Exceptions

 In the Oregon Public Utility Commission's comments on Energy Trust's Draft 2016 Budget and 2016-2017 Action Plan, the commission requested that Energy Trust summarize energy efficiency measures with cost-effectiveness exceptions that are incorporated into the Draft 2017 Budget and 2017-2018 Action Plan, and include this information in future draft budget and action plan materials.
-In response, Energy Trust has compiled the information below for the Approved 2018 Budget and 2018-2019 Action Plan, including a list of all current measure cost-effectiveness exceptions.
+In response, Energy Trust has compiled the information below for the Final Proposed 2018 Budget and 2018-2019 Action Plan, including a list of all current measure cost-effectiveness exceptions.